madhusudanbabar/tictactoe/README.md

 # [Tic Tac Toe game](https://tictactoe-f8dc3.web.app/)

- this is the first ever progresive app that i built, [click here](https://tictactoe-f8dc3.web.app/) for demo
+ this is the first ever progresive app that i built, [click here](https://tictactoe-f8dc3.web.app/) for demo this app is built with angular material.

+ ##

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.